eremt56/Loan-Defaulters/README.md

 The model had 75% Accuracy.

 Increased accuracy is limited by the model of choice as well as a significantly unbalanced dataset.
-To counter this, I employed L1 Regularzation which had significant but not perfect affect.
+To counter this, I employed L1 Regularzation which had significant but not perfect effect.